 Assessment Criteria are descriptions of the requirements that a learner is expected to meet in order to demonstrate that a learning outcome has been achieved.
+There are usually multiple assessment criteria for each Learning Outcome.

-14. Initial Registration
+Initial Registration

 Registration and Certification